 What to expect during a spa manicure treatment

 A spa manicure treatment may vary depending on the spa you are visiting and the type of manicure you have chosen.
 However, you can typically expect the following during your treatment:

 While procedures and practices vary, you can typically expect the following during your manicure treatment:

-The final step is nail polish application.
-Your chosen hue will be applied between a base coat and a top coat, to increase its durability and to protect your nails.
+STEP #5 - Polish application: The final step is nail polish application.
+Your chosen colour will be applied between a base coat and a top coat, to increase its durability and to protect your nails.
 You may be asked to hold your hands under a UV lamp once painted, which will help the nail polish to dry more rapidly.

 A number of other skin/nail conditioning or strengthening products may also be applied at various stages of your manicure.